 - A chart is linked to the data in your worksheet.
 If the data is updated or changed, the chart is automatically updated to reﬂect those changes.

-- You can customize every aspect of your chart elements (Axis titles, data label, data table, error bars, gridlines, legend, trendlines) & chart’s appearance (including style & colors)
+- You can customize every aspect of your chart elements (Axis titles, data label, data table, error bars in excel, gridlines in excel, legend, trendlines) & chart’s appearance (including style & colors)

-How to Create Clustered Bar Chart in Excel?
+How to Create a Clustered Bar Chart in Excel?

 Step 1: Create Data in the below format.
-Below data shows yearly drug sales performance over a period of 4 years in a specific region.
-So now, let us present this in a bar chart with clustered columns
+The below data shows yearly drug sales performance over a period of 4 years in a specific region.
+So now, let us present this in a bar chart with clustered columns.

 Step 2: Selecting the data